 Recommended by: Kathryn, Wandering Bird

-If you’re visiting North Wales, be sure to add the Pontcysyllte Aqueduct into your itinerary.
+If you’re visiting North Wales, be sure to add the Pontcysyllte Aqueduct to your itinerary.

 This impressive aqueduct carries the Llangollen Canal across the large valley and can be seen from miles around.
 It was built around 1800 and is now a World Heritage Site.